 In 1554, four ships carrying 86,000 pounds of silver coins and discs bound for Havana were caught in a storm and three were driven ashore on the Texas Coast.
 The wrecks were discovered off Padre Island while digging the Mansfield Cut in 1950.
 Treasure hunters discovered Espiritu Santo in 1967, which resulted in strict laws to protect shipwrecks in Texas waters and nation wide.

 This original pen & ink drawing is framed in a 22″ H x 28″ W walnut veneer frame.
 Contact me for details.

-On her maiden voyage to the Georges Bank, the cod fishing schooner Haskell collided with the schooner Andrew Johnson, which sank with all hands.
+On her maiden voyage to the Georges Bank, the cod fishing schooner Charles Haskell collided with the schooner Andrew Johnson, which sank with all hands.
 The Haskell made five more voyages to the Georges Bank, each time with a different crew and they all claimed to have seen the ghosts of the Johnson’s crew on board the Haskell.
-After that no one would sail on the Haskell and she was abandoned and left to rot in Gloucester Harbor.
+She was eventually abandoned and left to rot.

 Framed and matted size is 22″ H x26″ W. Contact me for details.